 Signs of Hidden Roof Moisture (How to Detect Roof Moisture Before Major Damage)

-Why Hidden Roof Moisture Is Especially Dangerous
+Why Hidden Roof Moisture Is Hard to Detect Early

 Roof moisture problems often develop slowly and remain concealed for extended periods.
 Because moisture may enter at one location but spread across roof materials before becoming visible, symptoms often appear far from the original entry point.